Alec Baldwin is Tina Fey's number one fan.

 In his upcoming memoir, Nevertheless, the 58-year-old actor reflects on his long history with NBC's Saturday Night Live and opens up about meeting Fey for the first time and instantly falling in love with her.

-"When I first met Tina Fey—beautiful and brunette, smart and funny, by turns smug and diffident and completely uninterested in me or anything I had to say—I had the same reaction that I'm sure many men and women have: I fell in love," Baldwin reveals in an adapted portion of his memoir, published by Vanity Fair on Tuesday.
+"When I first met Tina Fey—beautiful and brunette, smart and funny, by turns smug and diffident and completely uninterested in me or anything I had to say—I had the same reaction that I'm sure many men and women have: I fell in love," Baldwin reveals in an adapted portion of his memoir, published by Vanity Fair

 "Tina was then the head writer at Saturday Night Live, and I was hosting that week's show," he continues.
 He then recalls attending a meeting at Lorne Michael's office with the show's writers and producers, where he bluntly asked talent coordinator Marci Klein if Fey was single.